xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 ### Windows games, using Proton

-Versions 5.13+ of Proton require recent Linux shared library stacks.
+Recent versions of Proton require recent Linux shared library stacks.
-To ensure that these are available, even when running on an older operating system, Steam automatically runs these versions of Proton inside a *Steam Linux Runtime - soldier* container.
+To ensure that these are available, even when running on an older operating system, Steam automatically runs Proton 8.0 or later inside a *Steam Linux Runtime - sniper* container.

+Similarly, Proton versions 5.13 to 7.0 use a
+*Steam Linux Runtime - soldier* container.

-Future versions of Proton might switch to *Steam Linux Runtime - sniper* or a newer stack.
+Future versions of Proton might switch to Steam Runtime 4 or later.

 ## Suggested Steam configuration